 Bhakta

-Nickhill Bhakta, MD, MPH, St. Jude Department of Global Pediatric Medicine and St. Jude Global Sub-Saharan Africa Region director, studies the global epidemiology of childhood cancer.
-Bhakta also researches leukemia survivorship and the cost-effectiveness of childhood cancer treatment in low- and middle-income countries.
-Through the Global Burden of Disease study in collaboration with the Institute for Health Metrics and Evaluation at the University of Washington, Bhakta published a landmark paper on the greater burden of childhood cancer in low- and middle-income countries, showing it is much higher than in previous estimates.
+Nickhill Bhakta, MD, MPH, St. Jude Department of Global Pediatric Medicine and St. Jude Global Sub-Saharan Africa Regional Program director, studies the global epidemiology of childhood cancer.
+Through the Global Burden of Disease study in collaboration with the Institute for Health Metrics and Evaluation at the University of Washington, Bhakta studies the greater burden of childhood cancer in resource-limited countries.

 -